GIScience/gis-training-resource-center/_sources/content/Modul_5/en_qgis_module_5_ex4.md

 __Available Data:__
 ^^^

-- `G2P_disbursement_report_cleaned.csv` - Datatable with cash transactions.
-This dataset has been cleaned and all information has been removed.
+- `G2P_disbursement_report_cleaned.csv` - Data table with cash transactions.
+This dataset has been cleaned and all personal information has been removed.
 - `pak_admbnda_adm2_wfp_20220909.shp` - Administrative boundaries on adm2 level (districts).
 :::